Leadership Council of Afghanistan: Arrests

 In February 2010, in a possible change in Pakistani policy, several members of the Quetta Shura were detained at various locations in Pakistan.

 Top Taliban leader Abdul Ghani Baradar, who ran the Shura, was captured in Karachi in a joint operation by Inter-Services Intelligence and Central Intelligence Agency.
 He had reportedly gone to Karachi to meet other Shura leaders who had moved to this city in recent months.
 A few days later two more members of the Quetta Shura, Abdul Kabir and Mohammed Yunis, the Taliban’s shadow governor of Zabul Province, were detained by Pakistani intelligence.

-They will be handed over to Kabul if they have not committed crimes in Pakistan.
+They were to be handed over to Kabul if they had committed crimes in Pakistan.